 Texas is home to each of these kinds of snake.
 You’re likely to encounter snakes any time of the day or night if you’re exploring.

 Snakes will also change their behavior at different times of the year.
 Some rattlesnakes will be diurnal during spring and fall, for example.
-The Western diamondback is one.
+The Western diamondback is one type.
 But during summer, they may become nocturnal or crepuscular to avoid the daytime summer heat.

 Snake Safety in Texas

-Given that there’s a definite snake season, knowing about it can help you stay safe.
-To keep safe in snake season in Texas:
+Given that there’s a definite snake season, knowing about it can help you to stay safe.
+To keep safe, you should follow this advice:

 - Stick to trails that are well maintained.
 Most snake encounters happen on paths that haven’t been cleared, e.g. grass on the edges of the path hasn’t been cut away.

-- If you are heading out specifically to find snakes, wear appropriate protective gear like snake gaiters or big leather boots.
+- Protective clothing and footwear.
+If you are heading out to find snakes, wear protective gear, like snake gaiters or big leather boots.

-- When you do encounter a snake on a trail, don’t approach it.
-Take another path wherever possible.
-Let a park ranger or similar official take care of the issue for you.
+- Keep your distance.
+When you do encounter a snake on a trail, don’t approach it.
+Take another path.

-- When you do encounter a snake, this may be a sign of there being more nearby.
+- Multiple snakes.
+When you encounter a snake, this may be a sign of there being more nearby.
 Rattlesnakes, in particular, live in communal dens.
 According to Biology Letters, these snakes may be related.

-- Avoid rattlesnake roundups and similar events.
-If safety is your main concern, then avoiding events where you might interact with venomous snakes is a good idea.
+- Avoid rattlesnake roundups.
+If safety is your primary concern, then avoiding events where you might find venomous snakes in Texas.

 Are There Protected Snakes in Texas?

 Aside from that, all snakes are fair game.
-Rattlesnakes are not considered a nongame animal in the state of Texas.
-But it’s still likely not a good idea to go hunting them anyway, as an encounter with one could lead to being bitten.
+Rattlesnakes are not protected by law in the state of Texas.